nathan-au/rpg-mini/README.md

 ## Project Overview

-RPG-Mini is end-to-end backend framework designed to support accounting professionals who manage numerous clients and document intakes.
+RPG-Mini is an end-to-end backend framework designed to support accounting professionals who manage numerous clients and document intakes.
 The system automates repetitive administrative tasks, such as document collection, categorization, and field extraction, to allow accountants to focus on review and decision-making rather than manual data entry.

 ## Key Features

 - **Client & Intake Management:** Manage clients by complexity and create separate intakes for each fiscal year to maintain organized tracking.
 - **Smart Document Uploads:** Upload multiple files that are automatically validated, stored, and linked to the correct client intake.
 - **Automated Document Classification:** Identify document types using OCR and keyword-based detection to eliminate manual sorting and accelerate intake verification.
-- **Data Fields Extraction:** Extract information from scanned or photographed documents into structured data fields in the database
+- **Data Fields Extraction:** Extract information from scanned or photographed documents into structured data fields in the database.
 - **Dynamic Checklist Tracking:** Automatically update intake and checklist statuses as documents are classified and extracted.
 - **Batch and Single Processing:** Run classification or extraction on all intake documents at once or handle them individually for precise control.